antoinelin/worlds-2018/README.md

 git clone https://github.com/toinelin/worlds-2018.git
 ```

+Duplicate .env.sample and rename it .env
-Add you PANDASCORE token on .env file
+Add you PANDASCORE token on .env

 Install it and run: